Fast, flexible, and accurate evaluation of gravitational-wave Malmquist bias with machine learning: Results

 \subsection{Population inference}

 We now consider the impact of our different $\Pdet$ evaluation methods on population inference.
-Following~\cite{O3aPop}, we analyze the 44 confident binary black hole mergers with false alarm rate $<1~{\text{yr}^{-1}}$ from GWTC-2.
-We perform population inference four times, once with each of the $\Pdet$ estimation methods described in Section~\ref{sec:validation}.
+We analyze the 69 binary black hole mergers with false alarm rate $<1~{\text{yr}^{-1}}$ identified in GWTC-3~\cite{GWTC3}.
+We perform population inference three times, once with each of our $\Pdet$ estimation methods using the \textsc{Bilby-MCMC} sampler~\citep{ashton2021}.

 In Figure~\ref{fig:hyperpe}, we show the inferred astrophysical population of binary black holes when using our two methods to evaluate the selection function $P_{\text{det}}$.
 In blue, we evaluate Equation~\ref{eq:Pdetmc} using the original simulated injections.
 In orange, we evaluate Equation~\ref{eq:Pdetmc} using samples from our Gaussian mixture model.
 In green, we evaluate Equation~\ref{eq:Pdet_density} using our Gaussian mixture model.
-In red, we use our neural network interpolant.

-We find no difference between the inferred mass distributions across the various methods.
-Similarly, when neglecting the impact of spin on the selection function we see no difference between the methods.
-When including the effect of the aligned component of the spins on the selection function, we find a modest change to the inferred distribution of spin orientations preferring an isotropic distribution of spin orientations.
-We stress that the changes are within the current statistical uncertainties.
+The solid curves show the mean inferred distribution, while the shaded regions indicate the 90\% credible intervals.
+We find no significant difference between the inferred population using these methods although we note a slight shift away from singular spin configurations when using our new method.
+This is exactly the region in which the old method underestimates the sensitivity, leading to an overestimated likelihood.